paalamugan/cms-blog/README.md

 ## Install Dependencies

-- If you have nvm package, just use below command
+- If you have nvm package, just use below command to switch node engine
 ```shell
 nvm use
 ```